 [00:13:36] So that global scope that that the poll took is very interesting.

 [00:13:42] And as it covered both the developing countries and developed countries, that also allowed a very point of view.

-TOM HEAP [00:15:13] Yeah, because we're lucky enough in in areas of the of the rich and north to have quite sophisticated safety work regimes and and dangers at work have decreased a little bit.
-They're still high in areas like agriculture or even even in Europe.
+TOM HEAP [00:15:13] Yeah, because we're lucky enough in in areas of the of the rich and north to have quite sophisticated safety at work regimes and and dangers at work have decreased a lot, albeit they're still high in areas like agriculture even even in Europe.
 I guess we slightly underestimate how that area is still the most perilous part of a lot of people's lives, don't we?

 TOM HEAP [00:17:24] Still a lot of risk from the safety of food and water, which I know is something that's close to.
 Lloyd's Register Foundation, we can't really tell the trend on that yet, I guess, but what is that telling you, Sarah?

-[00:19:24] I do think the world risk poll gives us a picture of people's experience and their fears that forces us to look at the way we export risk, in particular around workplace risk about other areas, too, which is that, you know, many of us now don't live with the with the risk product of producing cheap T-shirts, for example.
-We've got that going on in Pakistan and the people there are forced to engage with those sorts of rest.
+[00:19:24] I do think the World Risk Poll gives us a picture of people's experience and their fears that forces us to look at the way we export risk, in particular around workplace risk about other areas, too, which is that, you know, many of us now don't live with the with the risk product of producing cheap T-shirts, for example.
+We've got that going on in Pakistan and the people there are forced to engage with those sorts of risks.
 So I think for me, although it looks like a set of figures and, you know, and a lot of them, I think it tells a big human story about the world and one that we do need to confront.

 TOM HEAP [00:20:04] Something I just wanted to pick up, starting with you, Tracy, and maybe other members of the panel was about climate change because the data that it revealed about the fear of climate change, even the people behind this research couldn't quite seem to make up their mind if this was the right level of alarm or the wrong level of alarm.
 So what did you make about what the world said about the risk of climate change?
 Tracey, first.